-Understand that when you make a request, the other person might refuse and that’s okay.
-Everyone has the right to refuse something someone else asks them to do – as do you.
+Understand that when you make a request, the other person may refuse and that’s okay.

-When expressing how you feel or asking someone to consider changing their behavior, relate it back to you with ‘I’ statements.
+When expressing how you feel, making a point, or asking someone to consider changing their behavior, relate it back to you with ‘I’ statements.
 ‘I’ statements involve your feelings and needs and focus on those instead of a perceived flaw or ‘bad’ behavior in the other person.